unbit/uwsgi-docs/Go.rst

    mules = 2
    memory-report = true

-this time we have added memory-report, try it to see how cheap are Go apps...
+This time we have added memory-report, try it to see how memory-cheap Go apps can be...

-More...
-^^^^^^^

-Check the t/go directory of the uWSGI source distribution, you will find a series of funny examples

 Running from the Emperor
 ************************

-Obviously if you are a uWSGI user, you are using the Emperor.
-You can run uWSGI-Go apps in the Emperor using the privileged-binary-patch option
+Obviously if you are an uWSGI user, you are using the Emperor (or you really should be).
+You can run uWSGI-Go apps in the Emperor using the ``privileged-binary-patch`` option

-Your vassal will be something like that
+Your vassal configuration should be something like this.

 .. code-block:: ini